shogun-toolbox/shogun/INSTALL.md

 (debian package liboctave-dev) installed.

-To compile the java interface you need to have the java developer files (debian package openjdk-6-jdk or openjdk-7-jdk) installed.
+To compile the java interface you need to have the java developer files (debian package openjdk-6-jdk or openjdk-7-jdk) and jblas (debian package jblas) installed.

 To compile the python interface you need to have the python developer files installed (debian packages python2.7-dev or python3.X-dev) and numpy